sjsrey/ors/ors_address.md

 Data hoarding is not limited to institutions as the problem can be found at the individual level as well.
-Our existing tenure and reward systems stress the number of publications produced,  and for researchers who have invested time and resources in constructing or acquiring unique data sets it is logical to seek a return on that investment by maximizing their exclusive use of the data.
+Our existing tenure and reward systems stress the number of publications produced,  and for researchers who have invested time and resources in constructing or acquiring unique data sets it is rational to seek a return on that investment by maximizing their exclusive use of the data.
 However, the individual scholar model doesn't really scale well and the opportunity costs from the scientist restricting access to the data by the wider scientific community have to be considered.
 After all, if the data is really wonderful, just image what might flow from releasing it to the field.